 When taking a UBC Sauder Continuing Business Studies online course, you benefit from university-level curriculum designed and developed by UBC online educators and subject matter experts in Canada and beyond.

 Regardless of the online course or program you choose, you are not learning alone.
 You complete your studies with fellow students and the support of online educators.

-Your online curriculum, which may consist of lectures, case studies, resource lists, research papers, and other materials, is delivered through an online learning management system called Moodle.
+Your online curriculum, which may consist of lectures, videos, case studies, resource lists, research papers, and other materials, is delivered through an online learning management system called Moodle.
 The learning management system presents interactive learning activities and up-to-date content in a secure learning environment that you access through your Internet browser.

 100% Online delivery is mainly asynchronous learning meaning most of the work is done independently and not based on a set schedule, although in some courses you will have group work for assignments that is scheduled between you and your teammates via a collaboration software of your choice.
 Your online curriculum, may consist of written & video lectures, case studies, interactive elements, resource lists, research papers, and other materials, all delivered through an online learning management system called Moodle.
 These classes are guided by an online instructor who is essentially your online coach.
 They are there to engage you in the learning, provide feedback on your assignments/projects and communicate via the discussion forums, email and sometimes live webinars or office hours (virtual) sessions throughout the course’s duration.
 Live webinars are not mandatory in the 100% online delivery and you can watch the recording later if you can not be online at the set time.